akka/akka/akka-docs/pending/serialization-scala.rst

   SerializerFactory factory = new SerializerFactory();
   MyMessage messageCopy = factory.getJavaJSON().in(json);

-Use the akka.serialization.SerializerFactory.getJavaJSON to do generic JSONserialization, e.g. serialize object that does not extend JavaJSON using the JSON serializer.
+Use the akka.serialization.SerializerFactory.getJavaJSON to do generic JSON serialization, e.g. serialize object that does not extend JavaJSON using the JSON serializer.

 .. code-block:: java